Tainted\\Coders

 For defining our shape we use a Mesh that will store all the vertices (points in space) that make up the shape we want.

-Then for the texture that gets put onto our shape we will use a ColorMaterial which will tell Bevy’s renderer how to paint our shape given some kind of light source.
-It will basically just paint our shape one solid color.
+Then for the texture that gets put onto our shape we will use a Color::Sgrb which will tell Bevy's renderer to paint our shape one solid color.

 Bevy has a useful bundle for creating everything we need called MaterialMesh2dBundle which comes from the bevy::sprite crate: